 Concordia in Spain

-Concordia International in collaboration with the Department of Classics, Modern Languages and Linguistics (CMLL) are pleased to offer a Concordia in Spain Spanish Language and Culture Program for Summer 2019.
+Concordia International in collaboration with the Department of Classics, Modern Languages and Linguistics (CMLL) is pleased to offer the Concordia in Spain Spanish Language and Culture Program for the Summer 2020.
 This exciting program provides Concordia students the opportunity to participate in an educational and cultural immersion at the Universidade de Santiago de Compostela (USC) while earning 9 Concordia credits in Spanish language and culture courses.

-Click here to read what students had to say about their experiences in the 2018 program.
+Tentative dates are July 6 - August 14, 2020.
 The program consists of 9 credits.
-Students will be placed into a group according to their proficiency level, and will follow the corresponding courses:
+Students will be placed into groups according to their proficiency level, and will follow the corresponding courses:

 - SPAN 200: Introductory Spanish: Intensive Course (6 credits)

-- SPAN 298: Introduction to Communicative Strategies in Spanish I (3 credits)
+- SPAN 298: Introduction to Spanish Language & Culture (3 credits)